Sinus infections are the result of inflammation of the mucous membranes, and most likely due to an overgrowth of fungi in the nasal cavities.

 - Sinuses that are aggravated by weather changes often respond very well to acupuncture.

-- Prioritize rest and sleep
+- Prioritize rest and good quality, uninterrupted sleep

 - Use HEPA filters.
 Change the air filters in your home every month.

-- Have the HVAC unit serviced regularly
+- Service the HVAC unit regularly

-- Check for mold and water damage
+- Assess for mold and water damage in your home, office, school and workplace

 - Oil pull 4-5 times weekly